ucdavis/HPC-Clusters/content/posts/about_farm.md

 All researchers in CA&ES are entitled to free access to 8 nodes with 24 CPUs and 64GB RAM each (up to a maximum of 192 CPUs and 512GB RAM) in Farm II's low, medium, and high priority batch queues, as well as 1TB storage space.

-Additional usage may be purchased by contributing to Farm III by buying nodes and/or storage space at set rates.
+Additional usage and access may be purchased by contributing to Farm III by through the node and/or storage rates, or by purchasing equipment and contributing through the rack fee rate.

 Contributors always receive priority access to the resources that they have purchased within one minute with the "one-minute guarantee."
 Users can also request additional unused resources on a "fair share" basis--someone